Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game2_clue_analysis.md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The clues are factually true for all options, focusing on general elements like suspense, thrills, unknown, human experiences, emotions, and relationships.
-This creates productive ambiguity as all genres can encompass these.
-However, the connection to 'Mystery' is not as strong as the other clues, which might make it slightly less productive than ideal for a balanced ambiguity.
+These clues are true for all three genres (Mystery, Thriller, Crime) as they all aim to engage the audience and tell a compelling story.
+They create some ambiguity but are not overly specific.
+The connection to the core of storytelling is present in all.

 ✅ Strengths:
 - Attempt to create ambiguity